okta/okta-sdk-java/README.md

 # oktasdk-java

-This SDK is in EA, so all existing features are supported by Okta in a production setting
+This SDK is in EA, so all existing features are supported by Okta in a production setting.

+Please visit [Okta's Management Java SDK](http://developer.okta.com/docs/sdk/core/java_api_sdk/index.html) for complete documentation.

 To build and install:

 1. Clone the repo
 2. Navigate to the repo directory.
-It should contain pom.xml
+It should contain `pom.xml`
 3. Build with tests `mvn install` or without tests `mvn -Dmaven.test.skip=true install`

 ### Client configuration